Codecademy/docs/content/cpp/concepts/templates/templates.md

 In the case with a template with multiple type identifiers, a comma separated list of type parameters, one for each identifier, must be provided in the angle brackets: `<type1, type2>`

-> **Note:** In the case where the `typeidentifier` is used for the function parameters, the compiler can identify the type associated with `typeidentifer` from the passed argument and the function can be called without the `<type>`, as if it was a regular function.
+> **Note:** In the case where the `typeidentifier` is used for the function parameters, the compiler can identify the type associated with `typeidentifer` from the passed argument and the function can be called without the `<type>` as if it was a regular function.
 >
 > **Note:** The word `typename` can be used as a synonym for `class` in a template definition: `<typename typeidentifier>`